szaumoor/ZSTweaks/README.md

 - For flavor, Sarevok will also use his "Die!" line when a Deathbringer Assault happens

 This component contains the same fixes as Tresset's deathbringer assault component.
 No need to use both.

+**Component 1647:** Make Shar-Teel especially effective when fighting males

+This component makes Shar-Teel's effectiveness vs. males fit her hate and boasting.
+A bit gimmicky, but it's very amusing to me:

+- +1 to THAC0 and Damage vs. males
+- +2 AC vs. males (essentially as if she had a Protection from Men spell on her)

 </details>